 Erin is a designer at DLANDstudio.
-She received a Bachelor of Science in Civil and Environmental Engineering from Villanova University and a Master in Landscape Architecture from Harvard University.
+She holds a Master of Landscape Architecture from Harvard University’s Graduate School of Design and a Bachelor of Science in Civil and Environmental Engineering from Villanova University.

 Prior to her work in landscape architecture, Erin developed a comprehensive stormwater management plan for the historic Bala Cynwyd, PA railroad station.
 Most recently she worked on the Changing Course Competition which focused on the rapid landloss and future of Lower Mississippi River Delta.